ceec/enstars-dev/README.md

     It is expecting src to have all the files so make sure the structure isn't src/enstars/

-4. TODO: need to fix the file paths here
+4. In the /src directory, create the vendor directory by running `docker-compose run --rm composer update`

+5. Enstars.info uses Laravel as a framework which uses a .env file to control app settings

+    1. In the /src directory, make a copy of `.env.example` named `.env`

+    2. Generate an API key for `.env` by running `docker-compose run --rm artisan key:generate`

 5. Navigate to `http://localhost:9876/` to see the site.

-    If you want to use a different port it is set up on line 13 of docker-compose.yml
+    If you want to use a different port it is set up on line 13 of `docker-compose.yml`